 What are the best vacuum cleaners?

-For quick clean-ups, budget-friendly cordless vacuums such as Hoover BH50020PC Linx Signature or the handheld Black + Decker Dustbuster CHV1410L fit the bill.
-Powerful suction in a compact package is just what you need when your toddler’s Cheerios go flying moments before company arrives.
+For quick clean-ups, budget-friendly cordless vacuums such as Hoover BH50020PC Linx Signature fit the bill.
+Powerful suction in a compact package is just what you need when your toddler’s Cheerios go flying across the kitchen moments before company arrives.

 Is even the thought of vacuuming too much to bear?
 Put a robot to work instead.
 The iRobot Roomba s9+ is the pinnacle of robotic cleaning with its superior mapping capabilities and self-emptying waste bin.
 But if spending a stimulus check on a robot vac doesn’t appeal to you, the iLife V3s Pro is an excellent budget choice for tidying up after Fido and keeping dust bunnies at bay.

-Read on more all of our best vacuum picks.
+Read ahead for more on all of the best vacuum cleaners.

 The Shark Navigator Lift-Away NV352 isn't the newest vacuum cleaner on the market, but its market longevity shows that it is one of the best.
 The NV352 offers the performance of two vacuums in one: It can be used as a traditional upright or converted into a canister vacuum.
 Numerous reviews of this budget-friendly vacuum note its excellent suction on both carpets and bare floors.
 In lab tests, it picked up pet hair and cereal with equal aplomb.
 One of the neater features on the Navigator Lift-Away NV352 is the suction-release valve control-- conveniently located on the handle-- which can be adjusted to lessen the vacuum’s grip on small rugs and shag carpets.